OpenFn/gen/README.md

 server may soon establish some conventions for better interopability with the CLI.

-The JS engine calls out to a long-running python process using `node-calls-python`.
+Python scripts are invoked through a child process.
+Each call to a service runs in its own context.

 Python modules are pretty free-form but must adhere to a minimal structure.
 See the Contribution Guide for details.

 ## Websockets

-TODO these are just devnotes but I do want a mention here

-- trap all stdout and pipe through a websocket
-- i need some kind of test client

-I have something super basic set up. how do I want it to work?

-- client connects
-- client uploads data
+Every service can receive connections in one of two ways:

-  - payload
+- HTTP POST method
-  - data
+- Websocket connection

-- server sends back logs -log
-- server sends back finish
+The same URL is used for both connections, clients must request upgrade to a websocket.

+Websocket connections will receive a live log stream.

+Websockets use the following events:

-ok what if the client send start with a payload
+`start`: sent by the client with a JSON payload in the `data` key.

+`complete`: sent by the server when the python script has completed.
+The result is a JSON payload in the `data` key.

+`log`: send by the server whenever a `print()` line is logged by the python process.

 ## Python Setup